 Two-year, Full-time Program:

 The PSM in Environmental Management and Sustainability is a full-time, daytime program.
-Each daytime class (Monday–Thursday options) meets twice a week for one semester.
-You’ll study full time at St. Edward’s University in Austin, Texas (Year One) and Université Catholique de l’Ouest in Angers, France (Year Two).
-All classes are in English.
+Each daytime class (Monday–Thursday) meets twice a week for one semester.
+You’ll study in Austin, Texas, and spend a month in Costa Rica conducting field research and learning from St. Edward's University faculty and prominent local scholars.

-In the PSM in Environmental Management and Sustainability program, you will use quantitative methods and analytical tools to manage natural and urban environments.
-You will learn the fundamentals of ecological theory and project management including scope definition, work planning, and resource and risk management, along with human relations skills such as effectively communicating, mentoring and negotiating.
-Project management software will be used to help plan, execute, monitor and control a project in ecological research.
+In the PSM in Environmental Management and Sustainability program, you'll use quantitative methods and analytical tools to manage natural and urban environments.
+You'll learn the fundamentals of ecology and project management including scope definition, work planning, and resource and risk management, along with human relations skills such as effectively communicating, mentoring and negotiating.
+Project management and Geographic Information Systems software will be used to help plan, execute, monitor and control a project in ecological research.

-The program strikes a balance between theoretical lessons and practical application using mathematical modeling and quantitative statistical methods to explore alternative natural resource management scenarios.
+The program strikes a balance between theoretical lessons and practical application using qualitative and quantitative analytical techniques to explore alternative natural-resource management scenarios.
 Students explore topics such as the impact of urban development on ecosystem health and services as they propose and test hypotheses for the abundance and distribution of organisms.
-Coursework includes case studies, site visits and peer learning networks.
+Coursework includes case studies, field research and peer learning networks.

-In the first year, students complete a research project that verifies one of the major theories discussed in courses through field experiments.
-Research is conducted in Austin, Texas, at Wild Basin Wilderness Preserve, a 227-acre eco-laboratory of St. Edward’s University.
+Students conduct research in Austin, Texas, at Wild Basin Wilderness Preserve, a 227-acre eco-laboratory of St. Edward’s University.
 Wild Basin provides interdisciplinary research opportunities that protect and maintain urban wilderness, and promote the importance of environmental education, research, conservation and preservation.